Some projects take just minutes to put together but have such a big impact. That’s exactly the case with this DIY tin can vase!

-I’m telling you that in just ten minutes you can make a similar tin can vase for your home or office.
+I’m telling you that in just ten minutes you can make a similar vase with a tin can.
+How great is that?

 Supplies Needed to Make a Tin Can Vase

 - You’ve probably figured this out already, but for this project you’ll need a tin can.
-You can rescue one from the recycling bin or you can buy one like this that doesn’t have rough edges and leftover food in it.
+You can rescue one from the recycling bin or you can buy tin cans like these that don’t have rough edges and leftover food in them.

 - Pretty scrapbook paper